 Calculating Child Support for a Florida Divorce

 Child support calculations are uniform throughout Florida.
-To correctly calculate Florida child support you need to know the following information.
+To correctly calculate child support, you need to know the following information.

-- Dental/Vision insurance payments made by each parent; and
+- Dental/Vision insurance payments made by each parent.

 - Other support obligation, if any, of each parent.
 This must be a support obligation imposed by court order that is actually being paid.

 Child support is determined by a formula according to the Florida Child Support Guidelines.
-The Guidelines will take the net monthly income (after taxes) of each party, as well as the number of children, their age, the cost of childcare, and the cost of health insurance into consideration.
+The Guidelines will take the net income (after taxes each month) of all parties, as well as the number of children, their age, the cost of childcare, and the cost of health insurance into consideration.
 Child support is non-taxable to the recipient spouse and is not tax deductible for the paying spouse.
 Child support is modifiable based upon a material change in circumstances.

 Every petition for child support or for modification of child support shall be accompanied by a Florida family law financial affidavit which shows the party’s income, allowable deductions, and must be served at the same time that the complaint is served.
 The other party must also file an affidavit that shows the party’s income and allowable deductions.